 Let me be honest with you about something: most of what you've read about barometric pressure and bass fishing is oversimplified, and some of it is flat-out wrong.

 Here's how I think about it: bass behavior is an equation with a lot of variables — water temp, wind, light, forage, seasonal phase, water level, moon phase, and yes, barometric pressure.
 The question isn't whether pressure matters.
 The question is: how much weight does this variable carry?
-And the answer might surprise you.
+And the honest answer, based on decades of research, is: probably less than you think.

 What Barometric Pressure Is (And Isn't)

 Barometric pressure measures the weight of the atmosphere above you, expressed in inches of mercury (inHg) or millibars (mb).
-Normal pressure at sea level sits around 29.92 inHg (1013 mb).
+Normal pressure at sea level sits around 29.92 inHg (1013.25 mb) [1].
 On a weather map, those tightly packed isobars you see?
 Each one represents a line of equal pressure — and the spacing tells you how fast conditions are changing.
 Tightly packed isobars mean steep pressure gradients, stronger winds, and rapidly shifting weather.
 Widely spaced isobars mean calm, stable conditions.

 Here's the range you'll actually see in fishing conditions: